Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Estimators and analysis

 Here $\sigma \equiv\sigma (e^-p\to \bar t \nu, \, \bar t \to W^- \bar b) \times BR( W^- \to jj/\, l^-\bar\nu)\times \epsilon_b $ is the total cross-section in the respective channel after imposing selection cuts and $\epsilon_b=0.6$ is the $b/\bar b$ tagging efficiency.

 Based on the one dimensional histograms given in Figures \ref{metXhad} and \ref{metXlep}, we look for the asymmetry within a distribution generated due to the interplay of the SM, Background channels and a given anomalous coupling for two distinct hadronic and leptonic modes of $W^-$ decay.
 Any large deviation from the combined asymmetry due to SM and background processes would then imply that the associated kinematic observable is an optimal variable in determining the sensitivity of the given anomalous coupling.
 We provide these asymmetries constructed from the distributions in Table \ref{asym_had} and \ref{asym_lep} for the hadronic and leptonic channels, respectively a representative value of the anomalous coupling 0.5.
-As in absence of background processes, any asymmetry with respect to distributions corresponding to $\left\vert V_{tb}\right\vert\Delta f_1^L$ is identical to the one in SM, we do not exhibit them in the table.
+Any asymmetry with respect to distributions corresponding to $\left\vert V_{tb}\right\vert\Delta f_1^L$ is identical to the one in SM.
 Asymmetries shown in Tables \ref{asym_had} and \ref{asym_lep} are good estimators for preliminary studies.
 They give a handle for judging the ability of the measured observable to distinguish the contribution from an anomalous term in the Lagrangian.
 We observe in Table \ref{asym_had} that the couplings are sensitive in magnitude as well as sign of the asymmetry generated by $\cos\theta_{b\,j_1}$ distribution.
 But they may not be sensitive enough for the couplings which are one order of magnitude smaller than the representative value.
 In fact the whole distribution is essentially divided into two halves which correspond to only two bins with large bin-width.
-The asymmetries induced by the tiny new physics couplings among these two large bins is likely to be seen.